What is a 4D baby Ultrasound scan?

 How is a 4D scan different to a regular pregnancy scan, and what are the reasons why I should have one?

 During pregnancy in the UK, you are offered at least two ultrasound scans via the NHS in which the images appear flat, and in black and white.
+Even if it’s a black and white, sometimes blurry outline, parents wait in anticipation to see their baby, especially on the lead up to the all-important first scan.

 More and more excited parents-to-be are now opting to pay for additional 'dimensional' scans, which are booked privately.